nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

 A functional interface can also be implemented and instantiated by using a lambda expression.

-Here is a lambda expression that has the same behavior as the anonymous class above:

 ```
-Func<Long, Long> square = val -> val * val; // the lambda expression
+Func<Long, Long> square = value -> value * value;

 long val = square.apply(10L); // the result is 100L
 ```

 The type of the functional interface (left) and the type of the lambda (right) are the same from a semantic perspective.
-Parameters and the result of a lambda expression correspond to the parameters and the result of **a single abstract method **of the functional interface.
+Parameters and the result of a lambda expression correspond to the parameters and the result of **a single abstract method of the functional interface**.

 The code that creates a lambda expression may look as if the object of an interface type is created.
 As you know, it is impossible.
 Actually, the Java compiler automatically creates a special intermediate class that implements the functional interface and then creates an object of this class rather than an object of an interface type.
 The name of such a class may look like `Functions$$Lambda$14/0x0000000100066840` or something similar.